 Life isn’t only work.
 The time we spend working, however, takes up the third of our life–if not even a bigger part.
-We should do something we enjoy, we should find a meaningful purpose in our job.
+We should do something we enjoy, we should find a meaningful purpose in our job and life.
 And of course our occupation should allow for a decent lifestyle.
 It’s not always as easy as it seems, however.
 Many people are uncertain about their future.
 Or they cannot match their expectations, personal traits, and skills with a particular job.
 That’s where career counselor enters the picture.

 Regardless of whether you will work at school, college, or in a private practice, you will talk to the clients.
 You will use various aptitude tests and questionnaires, while trying to understand their expectations, wishes, and fears, and find the most fitting position for them.
 Or simply present a few options, some unconventional jobs your clients didn’t even know existed.